crud27/crud27.github.io/index.md

     <div class="publication-icon">📑</div>
     <div class="publication-content">
       <div class="publication-title">Survey of Existing Grades Four to Eight Mathematics in Five Countries</div>
       <div class="publication-description">Commissioned white paper for RTI International.
-The purpose of the research conducted for this survey was to explore numeracy teaching and learning in the upper primary grades (four to eight) in five countries: Kenya, Tanzania, Uganda, Indonesia and Pakistan.
-The research was conducted by evaluating the information available for each country such as, but not limited to, textbooks, curriculum documents, previous research articles which analyzed and documented findings on teachers' behavior, teaching methods, students' results on previous assessments and last, educational ministries' future goals and expectations.</div>
+The purpose of the research conducted for this survey was to explore numeracy teaching and learning in the upper primary grades (four to eight) in five countries: Kenya, Tanzania, Uganda, Indonesia and Pakistan.</div>
       <a href="/assets/documents/publications/5_Country_Survey_F.pdf" class="publication-link" target="_blank">View White Paper 📄</a>
     </div>
   </div>